-Annual report and accounts
+Annual Report and Accounts

-- 14. The annual report and accounts, which include the financial statements, will be the foundation and source for most of the audit work necessary to support our judgements and conclusions.
+- 14. The statutory audit of the financial statements, which are included in the Annual Report and Accounts, will be the foundation and source for most of the audit work necessary to support our judgements and conclusions.
 We also consider the wider environment and challenges facing the public sector.
-Our audit approach includes: - understanding the business of the QLTR and the associated risks which could impact on the financial statements - identifying major transaction streams, balances and areas of estimation and understanding how the QLTR will include these in the financial statements - assessing the risks of material misstatement in the financial statements - determining the nature, timing and extent of audit procedures necessary to provide us with sufficient audit evidence as to whether the financial statements are free of material misstatement. - 15.
-We will give an opinion on whether the financial statements: - whether they properly present the receipts and payments of the QLTR for the year ended 31 March 2019 and the balances held at that date - have been properly prepared in accordance with the financial reporting framework.
+Our audit approach includes: - understanding the business of the RMA and the associated risks which could impact on the financial statements - identifying major transaction streams, balances and areas of estimation and understanding how the RMA will include these in the financial statements - assessing the risks of material misstatement in the financial statements - determining the nature, timing and extent of audit procedures necessary to provide us with sufficient audit evidence as to whether the financial statements are free of material misstatement. - 15.
+We will give an opinion on whether the financial statements as to: - whether they give a true and fair view of the financial position of the RMA as at 31 March 2019 and of its net expenditure for the year then ended; - whether they have been properly prepared in accordance with IFRSs as interpreted and adapted by the 2018/19 FReM - have been prepared in accordance with the requirements of the Criminal Justice Act (Scotland) 2003 and directions made thereunder by Scottish Ministers - the regularity of the expenditure and income.